i05nagai/memorandum/language/english_speaking.md

     * (of plans or people) not practical or silly
     * the sounds like another of his harebrained schemes
     * a harebrained scheme
+* nook
+    * every nook and cranny
+        * every part of a place
+        * Every nook and cranny of the house was stuffed with souvenirs of their trips abroad.